mlanza/ai-literacy/301/02-bead-in-a-cup.md

 **Right there in the cup.**

 The intelligence is already there — but the tools aren’t.
 The brain is still in a jar, sealed off from the work.
 It can see what you give it, reason about it, even tell you what should happen next — but it can’t reach out and make it happen.
-The bead only moves when you pick it up and hand it over.
+If only it could pick up and move the bead itself, without your hand off.

-The next frontier is accessing infrastructure that equips the model with reach — the ability to move the bead itself.
-No extra prompt, no manual hand off.
+That's the next frontier.